Cognigy/Documentation/docs/webchat/v3/accessibility.md

       [00:37] Speaker 1: Thank you for watching, and don't forget to subscribe for more tutorials.
       ```

-In the Webchat widget,
-the transcript will be available under the **Download Transcript** button and accessible in `.txt` format.
+In Webchat, the transcript will be available in the video widget under the **Download Transcript** button and accessible in `.txt` format.

 #### Captions